 Breaking your strategy down into tasks will make it easier to tackle.

-For example, this project roadmap shows how tasks on both the marketing and web design side run parallel to each other:
+For example, this product roadmap shows how tasks on both the marketing and web design teams run parallel to each other:

 Simple Product Roadmap Plan Template

-A simple timeline can also be used in your marketing plan:
+You can also use a simple timeline design in your marketing plan:

 Strategy Timeline Infographic Marketing Template